Davar Ardalan: National Geographic

 Ardalan joined National Geographic in August 2020.
 As National Geographic's executive producer of audio, she oversees the podcast series Overheard, as well as the limited series Into the Depths, which followed a group of Black divers dedicated to finding and documenting some of the thousand slave ships that wrecked in the Atlantic Ocean during the transatlantic slave trade.
 Together with National Geographic Society, Ardalan's audio team has also piloted Soundbank, a database featuring crowdsourced sounds of nature from explorers and photographers around the world.

 White House Presidential Innovation Fellowship

 Ardalan (left) as deputy director and Director of Storytelling at the White House Presidential Innovation Fellowship in October 2018.

 Davar Ardalan joined the White House Presidential Innovation Fellows program (PIF) as deputy director and Director of Storytelling in October 2018, working with Executive Director Joshua DiFrances.
 The fellowship pairs entrepreneurs, designers and innovators from the private sector to team up with forward-thinking agency partners to modernize critical government services, including transportation, healthcare, veterans affairs, and American technology, as well as hosting engagement workshops on data and digital storytelling.

 Ardalan (right) at the White House Presidential Fellowship Leadership in October 2018.

-SecondMuse

-As Director of Storytelling, Ardalan led campaigns for clients such as NASA, USAID, the Australian Aid program, and the World Bank.